xplshn/bigdl/README.md

 ## Getting Started

-To begin using BigDL, simply download and install it on your Linux system.
+To begin using BigDL, simply run one of these commands on your Linux system.
 No additional setup is required.
+You may also build the project using `go build or go install`
-###### Use without installing:
+###### Use without installing
 ```
 wget -qO- "https://raw.githubusercontent.com/xplshn/bigdl/master/stubdl" | sh -s -- --help
 ```